-This approach is often used by people who are managing their diabetes by carbohydrate counting.
+People who are managing their diabetes by carbohydrate counting often use this approach.
 Foods with a low or medium GI are considered less likely to raise your blood sugar levels.

 A GI of 55 or less is considered to be low.
 A GI between 55 and 69 is generally considered to be medium.
 Anything over 70 is considered to be high.

 A GL under 10 is low, 10 to 19 is medium, and 19 and above is considered high.

 Watermelon typically has a GI of 72 but a GL of 2 per 100 gram serving.
 The GL of watermelon is low, and it can be eaten in moderation like all fruit as part of a balanced meal.